 The sharing of knowledge is not limited to the course material.
-The physics society is an active organization which organizes exhibitions, film festivals and popular talks that make the student life at the Department more vibrant and exciting.

-The Department also organizes seminars and

-informal discussions on the topics such as Science, Religion, Literature and Philosophy through its Popular Science Gossip Programme.
+The physics society is an active organization which organizes exhibitions, film festivals and popular talks that make the student life at the Department more vibrant life at the Department more vibrant and exciting.
+The Department also organizes seminars and informal discussions on the topics such as Science, Religion, Literature and Philosophy.

 Prof. N.G.S.
-Shantha Gamage Professor in Physics/ Head of the Department Department of Physics, University of Sri Jayewardenepura, Nugegoda Tel: 0112803977/ 0112758358
+Shantha GamageProfessor in Physics/ Head of the Department Department of Physics, University of Sri Jayewardenepura,

+Nugegoda Tel: 0112803977/ 0112758358